SarpSaygiv0/SarpSaygiv0/README.md

 <h1 align="center">Hello there 👋, I'm Sarp Ali Saygı</h1>
 <h3 align="left">About me:</h3>
 <p>I'm a passionate software engineer with a strong background in Software Engineering, having graduated with a 3.23 GPA.
 I'm driven by a love for learning and enjoy putting computer science theories into practice.
-I have worked on various projects throughout my study life.
 I'm always up for a challenge and thrive on solving problems through programming.
-I believe that the world of software development is a dynamic and ever-changing landscape, and I'm thrilled to be a part of it.
-Currently, I'm working at Turkcell as an Associate Software Engineer.
-I'm not active on GitHub because we use BitBucket as a company.</p>
+Currently, I'm working at Turkcell as an Associate Software Engineer.</p>
 <h3 align="left">Connect with me:</h3>
 <p align="left">